 The best part about any relish or sauce you make is that it’s actually better if prepared a day ahead of time.
 One less thing to worry about while you’re preparing the rest of the meal.
 If you’re looking for a sweeter version, then try cranberry sauce with Grand Marnier and Walnuts or one with Port and figs.

-Whichever you choose, Thanksgiving and Christmas are not complete without some version.
+Whichever you choose, a special meal is not complete without some version.
 All three of these variations are super easy to make and the perfect addition for your feast.

 Small red grapes work the best.
 If the grapes are large, cut them in half before adding to the baking pan.